NFDI4Biodiversity/SeasonalSchool2026/README.md

 You will need a computer where you can install programs, a camera and microphone, and a stable internet connection during the course.

 Further, you will need

+* Basic knowledge of R
+  * Know how to load packages and use functions
+  * Loops, variables, input/output
+ * Basic knowledge of Python
+  * How to start a Python program from the command line
 * Basic knowledge of Git on command line or desktop software
   * Pull and push from remote
   * Recommended:
     * Know how to merge
-* Basic knowledge of Python
-  * How to start a Python program from the command line
-* Basic knowledge of R
-  * Know how to load packages and use functions
-  * Loops, variables, input/output
-  * Recommended:
-    * R package *data.table*
-    * R package *tidyverse*

 We compiled a list of recommended online learning resources for Git, R, and Python [here](misc/install.md#recommended).

 ### Prepare for the workshop